English Lessons Through Literature

 Should we supplement?

 Supplementing can be the first step to overload and burn-out when it’s not really necessary.
 In general, for any subject, I recommend supplementing only when there’s a good reason for it.
 Does the child need extra practice?
 Does he need multiple explanations to understand the material?
-If not, then I recommend choosing the program which is most aligned with your educational philosophy and then just stick with it.
+If not, then I recommend choosing the program that is most aligned with your educational philosophy and then just stick with it–even if it’s not mine.
+Seriously.
+I won’t keep you as a customer if you burn-out and send the kids back to public school anyway.